ABMP-E/Where-Am-I/README.md

 ### Challenges We Encountered

 All of us are new to application designing and we faced a little, if not huge, challenge in doing so.
 Firstly, none of us had any experience in App Development and were not able to make our app realistic; therefore, we chose to use Figma to create our application prototype which can present our ideas in a delicate fashion.
+Along with Figma, we also used Flask.
 Furthermore, deciding rewards for users, which are not only worth earning for the users but also not expensive items considering they come under a Non-Profit Organization, was a really difficult task.

 ___